Woo Won-jae: Career

-2017-2018: Show Me the Money 6, signing with AOMG and af
+2017–2018: Show Me the Money 6, signing with AOMG and af

 In 2017, Woo participated in Show Me the Money 6, where he finished in third place.
 He gained a lot of popularity through the show.

 Woo made his debut through releasing a single "We Are", featuring Gray and Loco on September 4, 2017.
 The single was meant for Woo's final 2 stage in the finals of Show Me The Money 6, but he was eliminated in the top 3 round.
 The song was a very huge success as it made a successful all-kill in numerous Korean charts.

 On October 31, it was announced that Woo has signed with hip hop label AOMG.
 Following the signing, he released a single album titled "Anxiety" on November 2.

-Woo released his first EP "af" on November 22, 2018, with the title track "a fence".
+Woo released his first EP af on November 22, 2018, with the title track "a fence".
 One of the tracks in the EP, titled "Cash", was pre-released on November 16.

 2020: Black Out

-Woo released his first studio album "Black Out" on August 18.
+Woo released his first studio album Black Out on August 18.
 The album included a pre-release single titled "Used To", which was released on August 11.

 2022: comma

-Woo released his second EP "comma" on November 24.
+Woo released his second EP comma on November 24.

+2024: Departure from AOMG and new label

+In March 2024, it was announced that Woo has left hip hop label AOMG after his exclusive contract with them has expired.
+On May 31, Woo, along with Gray and Code Kunst, co-founded Duover, a new label.

 Artistry

-i-D wrote that "Having spoken publicly about his struggle with anxiety and panic attacks, Woo’s lyrics are just as honest and open as he is – from not being afraid to get dark when expressing his feelings, to revealing details of a romantic relationship."
+i-D wrote that "Having spoken publicly about his struggle with anxiety and panic attacks, Woo's lyrics are just as honest and open as he is – from not being afraid to get dark when expressing his feelings, to revealing details of a romantic relationship."